 - Basic HTML: Be able to create a web page layout using the HTML programming language.
 Take one of our top-rated HTML courses to brush up on your HTML skills.

-- CSS: Know how to style an HTML element using the CSS programming language.
+- CSS: Know how to style an HTML element using the CSS programming language (many of the HTML courses in this list also deal with CSS).

 - Developer Tools: Have some experience with the browser developer tools that are included in most modern browsers.